 Since Dedanite is the language of the Arabian Kushites we would expect to find significant parallels to the Kushitic/Nilotic languages.
 This is evident in the Dedanite and ancient Egyptian use of the root MR. The Egyptian word for love is mer which is related to the word for mother ‘m in Egyptian and in Dedanite.
 In both languages the word for woman is mr’t.
 Mer is also the root of the name Meri/Mary.

 Not surprisingly, Dedanite shares some features with Hebrew.
 For example, the final /a/ was represented by –h, as in Hebrew.
-So the bi-consonantal word Rama (RM) would be becomes a tri-consonantal word Ramah (RMH).
+So the biradical word Rama (RM) would be becomes a triradical word Ramah (RMH).
 In both Dedanite and Hebrew the final /u/ is replaced by –w.
 Scholars believe that the earlier form is represented by the biradical RM.
 (See "The Biradical Origin of Semitic Roots" by Bernice Varjick Hecker.)